paulfioravanti/three_little_pigs/README.md

 This is the story of The Three Little Pigs, in Ruby.
 It is adaptated from the
 [the original story](http://www.authorama.com/english-fairy-tales-16.html),
-shortened down, and Disney-fied a bit (eg no pigs are harmed by wolves).
+shortened down, and Disney-fied a little bit.

-The app, or more accurately its tests, were designed to be presented to an audience, so the app itself doesn't have much outward-facing functionality: it's all about the flow of the story, and how its state changes as it progresses.
+The app, or more accurately its tests, were designed to be presented to an audience.
+So, the app itself doesn't have much outward-facing functionality, and the details of the implementation do not matter: it's all about the flow of the story during the presentation, and showing how the story's state changes as it progresses.

 ## Installation :pig_nose:

+First, install Ruby 2.3.3 on your local machine, then:

     $ git clone https://github.com/paulfioravanti/three_little_pigs.git
     $ cd three_little_pigs